 Note that path_smooth=1 is not well documented (probably uses as many angles as directions available).

-quadrants The number of segments the animation frames have been split into.
-Integer
+The number of segments the animation frames have been split into.

 equip_helmet